anastasiya-pv/QA-course-hw/HW_GITHUB_1.md

 "Reported by" : "Anastasiya -P",<br>
 "Reported On": "18FEB22",<br>

-<br>"Description": "Unable to finish the process of product purchase as apllication \"NAME\" breaks down upon clicking the \"PAY NOW\" button: the screen turns white and the application does not respond to user actions",<br>
+<br>"Description": "Unable to finish the process of product purchase as apllication \"NAME\" crashes upon clicking the \"PAY NOW\" button: the screen turns white and the application does not respond to user actions",<br>
 <br>"Steps to Reproduce": {"1": "Open the Application",<br>
 "2": "Search for the required product",<br>
 "3": "Add the product to the cart by clicking  \"ADD\" button",<br>